munificent/craftinginterpreters/book/the-lox-language.md

 **TODO: Illustrate inheritance and delegation chains.**

-This means prototypal languages are more "fundamental" in some way than classes.
+This means prototypal languages are more fundamental in some way than classes.
 They are really neat to implement because they're so simple.
 Also, they can express lots of unusual patterns that built-in class support steers you away from.